emmahons/portfolioEmmaHons/content/page/logotype.md

 included: true
 promoted: "0"
 ---
-T﻿his logotype was created for a friend, Chiara.
+This logotype was created for a friend, Chiara.
 After a thourough character study, the design was sketched out and later digitally converted.
 This logotype was for personal use.